CloudKlass/Azure-Admin/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 In this lab, you learn how to configure and test a public Load Balancer and an Application Gateway.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **East US**.
+You may change the region, but the steps are written using **South East Asia**.

 ## Estimated timing: 40 minutes